 A section of International Journal of Environmental Research and Public Health (ISSN 1660-4601).

-* Elaborate causal pathways relating changes in children’s health;
+- Elaborate causal pathways relating global environmental changes with health;

-* Examine challenges and opportunities for multi-sectoral adaptation partnerships that benefit children health;
+- Examine challenges and opportunities for multi-sectoral adaptation partnerships that benefit human health;

-* Identify, implement, and evaluate the effectiveness of the school’s policies and programs;
+- Identify, implement, and evaluate the effectiveness of adaptation policies and programs; and

-* Estimate the range of health co-benefits of mitigation policies on health behaviour.
+- Estimate the range of health co-benefits of climate change mitigation policies and technologies.

 Following special issues within this section are currently open for submissions: